MossTheFox/owl-image-tools/README.md

 Recommended: latest version of Google Chrome or Microsoft Edge.

-<sub>Firefox will be ok, but it doesn't provide support for File System Access API (as well as Origin Private File System).
-The output files will have to be put in the memory.</sub>
+<sub>Firefox is also ok.
+Runs without public file system access though.</sub>

 ## Intro

 A experimental Web App built with React.
 No back-end.
+No analysis scripts.
+A pure client-side app.

 (The screenshots are not the latest version, but the look is mostly the same)